What to Do If You Can’t Afford Your Auto Insurance in 2025 (Follow These 5 Steps)

 70 | Acura MDX | SUV | $39,411 | $1,933 |

-What Happens If My Premium Is Still Too Expensive?
+What to Do If Your Premium Is Still Too Expensive

-2) Join an online carpool system.
-Many cities have both government funded programs and private programs to lower air pollution and bridge the gap where public transportation fails.
+- Join an online carpool system.
+Many cities have government-funded and private programs to lower air pollution and bridge the gap where public transportation fails.
 The great thing about these programs is that you do not need to drive at all.
 That means more time for you to sneak in another nap, read a book, or catch up on your favorite TV shows.
-And in doing so, you can save some more money, help out the environment, and even know some more new friends.
+And in doing so, you can save some more money, help out the environment, and even make some new friends.

-3) Get an electric bicycle.
+- Get an electric bicycle.
 These days, these hybrid bicycles can travel as fast as a scooter or motorcycle.
-If you live in dense traffic areas, they can actually be your best way to commute to work or grocery shopping.
-It is another great way to save some money and help out the environment.
-What is awesome about the electric bicycle is that you can also get some exercise in every day.
-Now you have no reason for skipping out on working out.
-If you do decide on this option, remember to check with your local state regulation concerning the speed allowed.
-For example, in California, you can ride your electric bicycle in the bike lane if it is under a 20MPH.
-If it travels faster than that speed, you are required to share the motorcycle lane or specialized protected lane.
+If you live in dense traffic areas, they can actually be your best way to commute to work or go grocery shopping.
+It is another great way to save money and help the environment.
+What is awesome about the electric bicycle is that you can also get some exercise every day.
+Now you have no reason to skip out on working out.
+If you decide on this option, remember to check with your local state regulations concerning the speed allowed.
+For example, in California, you can ride your electric bicycle in the bike lane if it is under 20MPH.
+If it travels faster than that, you must share the motorcycle or use a specialized protected lane.

 Enter your zip code below to view companies that have cheap insurance rates.